GoAskAway/rill/packages/rill/README.md

 Compatibility and peer dependencies

 - Keep React and react-reconciler in compatible pairs to avoid install/runtime issues.
-- Choose only one platform peer: react-dom (Web) or react-native (RN). react-native-quickjs is optional for RN.
+- Choose only one platform peer: react-dom (Web) or react-native (RN).

 Recommended pairings